-With sections for Japanese and Chinese gardens, an Aquatic Garden, and an Alpine garden just to name a few.
+With sections for a stunning Chinese Garden, an Aquatic Garden, and an Alpine garden just to name a few.

-You’ll likely be getting hungry after all the exploring at Olympic Park so your next stop should definitely be St-Laurent Boulevard, aka The Main.
+You’ll likely be getting hungry after exploring Olympic Park so your next stop should definitely be St-Laurent Boulevard, aka The Main.

 Head straight to Schwartz’s Deli for authentic and delicious smoked meat sandwiches before exploring the neighbourhood.

 The Main runs North to South and is a cultural hub in the city and home to some awesome festivals throughout the year.

 MuralFest is a street art festival happening every summer, but the murals stay up all year round.